×

 We asked people living in Aveiro to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Aveiro, you should pack essential documents such as your passport, visa, birth certificate, and any other identification documents.
 Bring enough clothing for different weather conditions, including light clothes for warm months, layers for cooler temperatures, and a waterproof jacket for rainy days.
 Don't forget comfortable shoes for walking and exploring the city.
 Pack any necessary prescription medications, along with a basic first aid kit and any over-the-counter medications you may need.
 Bring electronic devices such as your smartphone, laptop, and chargers, as well as a power adapter for European outlets.
 It's also a good idea to pack a small Portuguese phrasebook or language learning materials to help you communicate with locals.
 Consider bringing a few personal items that remind you of home, such as photos or small mementos, to help you settle into your new environment.
 If you plan on cooking at home, pack a few essential kitchen items, but keep in mind that you can purchase most items locally.
-Lastly, pack a reusable water bottle, reusable shopping bags, and any other eco-friendly items to help reduce waste while living in Aveiro," said one expat who made the move to Aveiro.
+Lastly, pack a reusable water bottle, reusable shopping bags, and any other eco-friendly items to help reduce waste while living in Aveiro," remarked one expat in Aveiro, Portugal.

 Connect